-The commissioning and delivery plans that support the Strategic Plan are captured in our Business Plan which sets out the specific priorities for 2015 to 2017.
+The commissioning and delivery plans that support the Strategic Plan are captured in our Business Plan which sets out specific priorities.
 We will monitor and manage our performance against the Business Plan, use it to guide our investment decisions, ask employees to explain how they have contributed via My Performance Conversation and regularly review and refine it to make sure we are on the right track.